Smatek1001/AI_DnD/Characters/NPCs/Sterling_Vane.md

 **Flaw:** "His overconfidence in his neutrality and control of his establishment can lead him to underestimate external threats or truly desperate individuals."

 ## IV.
 Background & History
-Sterling Vane arrived in Duskhaven years ago, a man of unknown origins but undeniable charm and a keen eye for opportunity.
-He quickly established "The Crimson Coin," building it into the city's premier high-stakes gambling den.
+Sterling Vane arrived in [[Locations/Duskhaven|Duskhaven]] years ago, a man of unknown origins but undeniable charm and a keen eye for opportunity.
+He quickly established "[[Locations/The_Crimson_Coin|The Crimson Coin]]," building it into the city's premier high-stakes gambling den.
 He has carefully navigated the treacherous waters of Duskhaven's underworld, maintaining a strict neutrality that allows both the city's elite and its most dangerous criminals to frequent his establishment without overt conflict.
 His success lies in his ability to cater to all, ensuring his coffers are always full.

 ## V. Goals & Motivations
 ### Short-term Goals